 We had Music Maker for a year.
 We spent many weekends sailing her in the Thames Estuary, on the River Medway, around the East Coast of England and we crossed the channel to France and back.
 We met interesting people and we’ve seen interesting places.
 Very light, fast and with enough room down below to spend the weekend or even a week or two, it was a true delight sailing her.
-She brought us many moments of joy…along with the much needed experience for novice sailors.
+She brought us many moments of joy…along with the much needed experience for novice sailors and boat lovers.

 Now, with the money in his bank account and ready to fly to Spain, he had to share his secret plan with me.
 Of course I was revolted to hear that he had borrowed money behind my back!
 But when you love someone you need to get over the things that you don’t like.
-Especially that it was a ‘fait accompli’!
+Especially since it was a ‘fait accompli’!

 Sorin booked his flight, hired a car and met the sellers at the marina in Almerimar.
-To his disappointment, the boat he took a loan for and hoped to be of a ‘5 star standard’ was far from what he had expected!
+To his disappointment, the sailing boat he took a loan for and hoped to be of a ‘5 star standard’ was far from what he had expected!
 She had been hauled ashore for many years, covered in osmosis, dust and dirt.
 With a poor layout, the interior resembled very much with a cave – dark, mouldy, and overall very dated.
 There was sadly a huge gap between the online description and the reality!
 Deflated Sorin flew back to England to a bitching girlfriend who kept insisting we should give the money back to the bank.

-We had to sell Music Maker, raise more funds, put Mehalah in the water and sail her to the Thames Estuary.
+We had to sell our beloved Music Maker, raise more funds, put Mehalah in the water and sail her to the Thames Estuary.
 Failed attempts to borrow the outstanding amount from marine mortgage brokers led to me taking a home improvement loan from my bank.
 We sold Music Maker in record time online to a Czech buyer.
 Sailing Mehalah to the Thames Estuary had to happen very soon.
 Marinas in the Solent are expensive and the autumn was well underway!
-We had to plan and make things happen around the clock!
+We had to plan and make things happen around the clock.
 Surveying the boat.
 Servicing the engine.
 Checking all electronics (most not in working condition!).
 Finding crew.
 Dropping Mehalah in the water.